How Replacing an Oil Furnace with a Heat Pump Will Save You Money

 Year-Round Comfort

 Unlike an oil furnace, which only heats, a heat pump provides both heating and cooling in one system.
-With a simple setting change, you can switch from heating mode in the winter to cooling mode in the summer — without the need for a separate air conditioner.
+With a simple setting change, you can switch from heating mode in the winter to cooling mode in the summer without a separate air conditioner.

 Energy Heat Rebate Campaign

 There has never been a better time to switch from an oil furnace to a heat pump.
-With the BC governments new program Clean BC, municipality rebate top-ups and Fujitsu manufacture rebates you can save up to $3,700 on your new heating system.
-Plus you will reduce your carbon footprint while maximizing on energy efficiency continuing to save on your hydro bill.
+With the BC government’s new program Clean BC, BC Hydro and Fortis BC rebates, you can save on your new heating system.
+Plus, you will reduce your carbon footprint while maximizing energy efficiency, continuing to save on your hydro bill.

 Are you looking to switch from an oil furnace to an energy-efficient heat pump?